-Procedures are set out in the schools financial procedures manual for school governors and/or people working at a school to follow should they wish to complain about financial management or financial propriety at the school.
+Procedures are set out in the SFPM for school governors and/or people working at a school to follow should they wish to complain about financial management or financial propriety at the school.
 These procedures set out how such complaints will be dealt with.

-11.10 Child Protection
+11.10 Child protection

 Schools are required to release staff to attend child protection case conferences and other related events.
-Schools will not be recompensed directly for this release but schools are reminded that pupil disadvantage is a factor in Southwark's funding formula.
+Schools will not be recompensed directly for this release, but schools are reminded that pupil disadvantage is a factor in the council's funding formula.